FraMan97/chunkmesh/README.md

 * **Chunk-Level Deduplication**: Files are split into fixed-size blocks (chunks).
 Only unique chunks are physically stored, while duplicate files or versions referencing existing chunks simply point to the stored data.
 * **Efficient Compression**: Uses standard GZIP compression (`gzip.DefaultCompression`) to balance speed and storage efficiency.
 * **Data Integrity Assurance**: Automatically performs SHA-256 integrity checks during file retrieval (`Get`) to detect and prevent silent data corruption immediately upon access.
+* **AES Encryption**: Supports optional AES-256 (GCM) encryption for data security.
+Chunks are encrypted using keys derived from a user-provided passphrase, ensuring content confidentiality before it is written to disk.
 * **Retention Policy**: Supports optional Time-to-Live (TTL) for files.
 Versions older than the specified retention period are automatically purged during cleanup.
 * **Stream-Based Processing**: Built on Go's `io.Reader` interfaces, `chunkmesh` processes files of any size (GBs or TBs) using a constant, minimal amount of RAM.
 * **Optimized File Layout (Sharding)**: Chunks are stored using a directory sharding strategy (e.g., `chunks/ab/cd/...`) to prevent filesystem performance degradation.